 Male and Female

 One male and one female can be housed together safely.
-This will likely result in offspring, but you’ll probably want to separate the two lizards for a while after the female gives birth.
-She’ll need some time to cool down and recover without the stress of the male attempting to chase her down to continue breeding.
+This will likely result in offspring, and you’ll probably want to separate the two lizards for a while after the female gives birth.
+She’ll need time to cool down and recover without the stress of the male attempting to chase her down to continue breeding.

 Male and Multiple Females

 Female crested geckos tend to form hierarchies when kept together, but they also generally remain peaceful.
-They’re less territorial than males, and thus, less likely to fight.
+They’re less territorial than males and thus, less likely to fight.
 You can usually house several females together safely.